nasa-gibs/onearth/src/mrfgen/README.md

 * vrtnodata: The value to be used as "NoData" in the VRT (which propagates to the MRF). mrfgen builds uses a VRT of input tiles to generate the MRF.
 The rules for vrtnodata as the same as [gdalbuildvrt](http://www.gdal.org/gdalbuildvrt.html).
 * overview_levels: The overview levels used in the MRF.
 This is the same as the "levels" used in [gdaladdo](http://www.gdal.org/gdaladdo.html).
 By default, mrfgen calculates the levels based on the output size of the MRF using powers of 2 (e.g., ```<overview_levels>2 4 8</overview_levels>```).
 * overview_resampling: The resampling method to be used during overview building.
-Valid values are: nearest, average, gauss, cubic, average_mp, average_magphase, mode, avg.
+Valid values are: nearest, average, gauss, cubic, average_mp, average_magphase, mode, avg, nnb, none.
 * reprojection_resampling: The resampling method to be used with [gdalwarp](http://www.gdal.org/gdalwarp.html).
 This is used is ```<target_epsg>``` is specified.
 * resize_resampling: If input imagery are different sizes, this option forces the input to be resized using [gdalwarp](http://www.gdal.org/gdalwarp.html) resampling methods.
 Use "none" if not desired.
 * target_epsg: The EPSG code of the target projection.
 Providing this option will force the imagery to be reprojected.